How to Improve Your Skin During Menopause

 This will provide your body with everything it needs to protect you from free radicals that can harm the health of your skin.

-You can use homemade masks that are made from sugar and honey, for example.
+You can use homemade masks that contain sugar and honey, for example.
 These will slow down the effects of time on your face and neck.

 Physical activity is very important when it comes to keeping your skin radiant at any stage of life, but especially during menopause.